Lecture Notes in Statistical Mechanics and Mesoscopics

 {\ \bf Quantum ideal gases: } {Equations of state; } {Explicit expressions for the state equations; } {Ideal gases in the Boltzmann approximation; } {Bose Einstein condensation; } {Fermi gas at low temperatures; }

-{\ ======= Systems with interactions. (page 42)}
+{\ ======= Systems with interactions. (page 46)}

-{\ \bf Interactions and phase transitions: } {Gas of weakly interacting particles; } {The grand canonical perspective; } {The cluster expansion; } {The Virial coefficients; } {From gas with interaction to Ising problem; } {Yang and Lee theorems; }
+{\ \bf Interactions and phase transitions: } {Gas of weakly interacting particles; } {The grand canonical perspective; } {The cluster expansion; } {The Virial coefficients; } {The Van-der-Waals equation of state; } {From gas with interaction to Ising problem; } {Yang and Lee theorems; }

 {\ \bf The Ising model: } {Model definition; } {The spatial correlation function; } {Critical behavior and the scaling hypothesis; } {Digression regarding scaling; } {Solution of the 1D Ising Model; } {Solution of the 2D Ising model; }